pgh-noobs/python/nativetypes.md

 ```

 ## Set
-Set is like the list type.
+Set is like the `list` type.
 You can hold a collection of
 [hashable](https://docs.python.org/3/glossary.html#term-hashable) objects in
-a set, and you can loop over them.
+a `set`, and you can loop over them.
 What does it mean to be a hashable object?
 To put it simply, the object needs to implement two specific methods and the
 hash value of the object can never change.
 The two methods are `__hash__()` and
 `__eq__()`.
 Sets can be compared just like numbers and string.